MLB 08: The Show

-MLB 08: The Show is a baseball simulation video game developed by San Diego Studio published by Sony Computer Entertainment for the PlayStation 2, PlayStation 3, and PlayStation Portable systems.
-It is the longest-running officially licensed Major League Baseball game series on the PlayStation systems.
-MLB 08: The Show is the third edition of the MLB: The Show series of video games.
-The game was announced for all three PlayStation consoles on December 11, 2007, and released on March 4, 2008 in North America.
+MLB 08: The Show is a 2008 baseball video game developed by San Diego Studio published by Sony Computer Entertainment for the PlayStation 2, PlayStation 3 and PlayStation Portable.
+It is the third installment in the MLB: The Show series.
 Ryan Howard, all-star first baseman for the Philadelphia Phillies, is featured as the game's cover athlete.

 The game is a baseball simulation in which, depending on the gameplay mode, the player controls one or all of the players on a Major League Baseball team or some select Minor League Baseball teams.
 Depending on the gameplay mode, the player may control a team for a single game, season, or franchise, and can also create a player and control his career.